Last Updated on May 31, 2023 by Dr Gustavo Assatourians DDS

 - In some cases, it is advisable the use supplements of fluoride, but it is due to consult with the pediatrician before beginning to use it.

-- It is recommendable that the child goes to a dental revision at least 2 times during the year.
-You can visit our dentist in any of our locations in Oxnard, Port Hueneme, Ventura and Santa Paula.
+- It is recommendable that the child goes for a dental revision at least 2 times during the year.
+You can visit our dentist in any of our locations in Dentist in Oxnard, Port Hueneme, Ventura, and Santa Paula.

 - Community Preventive Services Task Force.
 Preventing Dental Caries.
 Website: https://www.thecommunityguide.org/findings/dental-caries-cavities-community-water-fluoridationexternal icon.
 Accessed October 23, 2014.

 - Friedman, M. 8 Ways to Protect Your Child’s Teeth.
 Website: https://www.webmd.com/oral-health/dental-health-for-kids#2.
 Accessed October 07, 2019.